LeHaine/kt-ldtk-api/README.md

 - **LibGDX Module**: Are you using LibGDX as a game framework?
 Use this module to easily render the loaded LDtk files.
 - **Extremely simple**: Parsing and loading a file is extremely easy in just a few lines of code

+## Note
+This repo is just the LDtk API and does not include the extra libraries.
+The repo to find the extra libraries (annotation processing, LibGDX module, etc) are located [here](https://github.com/LeHaine/kt-ldtk-api-extras).

 # Usage
 ## Sample code